MyPureCloud/developer-center-blog/source/2024-03-15-cx-as-code-export-capabilities/index.md

 category: 6
 ---

 Greetings, everyone!
 The Developer Engagement team has been tirelessy working on improving CX as Code functionalities, recently the team have added significant amount of new functionality which is the developer export capabilities.
 With this feature, you can selectively export specific resources from your Genesys Cloud organization.

+Here are some reasons why individuals might utilize the export capabilities:

+1. Export can be used to bring a non-terraform app into Terraform management.
+2. It provides a means to back up a current configuration.
+This is extremely useful when you are about to do some kind of mass update via script and you need to have a mechanism to catch the data.
+3. Exporting configuration to promote to another environment.

 Let's explore how it works.

 ## Usage